 2. Have your guests played in casinos or clubs?
 They will expect ~10g feel — 14g can feel oddly heavy.

 3. What is your deadline?
-Fast UK decal custom vs factory custom poker chips are different purchases.
+Fast decal custom vs factory custom poker chips are different purchases.

 4. Material next, not instead: once you are at 10g, choose clay for inlay detail and casino sound, or ceramic for no separate label and a 300-chip minimum.